-Certain mutual funds may engage in a disciplined amount of short selling.
-A "short sale" is where a mutual fund borrows securities from a lender and then sells the borrowed securities (or "sells short" the securities) in the open market.
-At a later date, the same number of securities are repurchased by the mutual fund and returned to the lender.
-In the interim, the proceeds from the first sale are deposited with the lender and the mutual fund pays compensation to the lender.
-If the value of the securities declines between the time that the mutual fund borrows the securities and the time it repurchases and returns the securities, the mutual fund makes a profit for the difference (less any compensation the mutual fund pays to the lender).
+The fund may engage in a disciplined amount of short selling.
+A "short sale" is where the fund borrows securities from a lender and then sells the borrowed securities (or "sells short" the securities) in the open market.
+At a later date, the same number of securities are repurchased by the fund and returned to the lender.
+In the interim, the proceeds from the first sale are deposited with the lender and the fund pays compensation to the lender.
+If the value of the securities declines between the time that the fund borrows the securities and the time it repurchases and returns the securities, the fund makes a profit for the difference (less any compensation the fund pays to the lender).
 Short selling involves certain risks.
-There is no assurance that securities will decline in value during the period of the short sale sufficient to offset the compensation paid by the mutual fund and make a profit for the mutual fund, and securities sold short may instead increase in value.
-The mutual fund may also experience difficulties repurchasing and returning the borrowed securities may go bankrupt and the mutual fund may lose the collateral it has deposited with the lender.
-The lender may decide to recall the borrowed securities which would force the mutual fund to return the borrowed securities early.
-If the mutual fund is unable to borrow the securities from another lender to return to the original lender, the mutual fund may have to repurchase the securities at a higher price than what it might otherwise pay.
+There is no assurance that securities will decline in value during the period of the short sale sufficient to offset the compensation paid by the fund and make a profit for the fund, and securities sold short may instead increase in value.
+The fund may also experience difficulties repurchasing and returning the borrowed securities if a liquid market for the securities does not exist.
+The lender from whom the fund has borrowed securities may go bankrupt and the fund may lose the collateral it has deposited with the lender.
+The lender may decide to recall the borrowed securities which would force the fund to return the borrowed securities early.
+If the fund is unable to borrow the securities from another lender to return to the original lender, the fund may have to repurchase the securities at a higher price than what it might otherwise pay.

 If the fund engages in short selling, it will adhere to controls and limits that are intended to offset these risks by selling short only securities of larger issuers for which a liquid market is expected to be maintained and by limiting the amount of exposure for short sales.
 The fund will also deposit collateral only with lenders that meet certain criteria for creditworthiness and only up to certain limits.
-Although the fund may not itself engage in short selling, it may be exposed to short selling risk because the underlying funds in which it invests may be engaged in short selling.
+In addition, although the fund may not itself engage in short selling, it may be exposed to short selling risk because the underlying funds in which it invests may be engaged in short selling.